Focus on Marriage and Family Therapy (MFT) in the Mental Health Counseling MS Program

 No matter how close a family is, life will always have its ups and downs.
 As an aspiring marriage and family therapist, you could make it your life’s work to help couples and families overcome obstacles and live harmoniously.
 You can earn your Master of Science in Clinical Mental Health Counseling with an Emphasis in Marriage and Family Therapy at Grand Canyon University.
-This MFT degree focuses on family dynamics, parent-child relationships and issues that affect couples.
+This degree focuses on family dynamics, parent-child relationships and issues that affect couples.

-Offered by the College of Humanities and Social Sciences, the marriage and family therapy degree empowers students to proactively plan the direction of their desired careers.
+Offered by the College of Humanities and Social Sciences, the marriage and family therapy emphasis degree empowers students to proactively plan the direction of their desired careers.
 Students prepare to provide individual, couple and family counseling within a carefully structured environment that inspires a sense of security.

 The courses for this master’s in clinical mental health counseling for marriage and family therapy were selected to fit the requirements of the Certified Clinical Mental Health Counselor (CCMHC) credential, the National Certified Counselor (NCC) credential and the Arizona Board of Behavioral Health Examiners.